loredanacirstea/meteor-tabular-filter/README.md

 ## Version

-!!
-0.1.1 - It is a buggy, in-work prototype.

-I recommend this version only for personal use if you want to make quick querries on your data.
+0.1.1_3 - It is a buggy, in-work prototype, recommended only for personal use: making quick querries on your data.
 For this, see demo at http://simple-filter.meteor.com (app code in the `examples` folder)

+## Works with:

+Meteor 1.1.0.2

+aldeed:simple-schema                   1.3.2  A simple schema validation obje... aldeed:tabular                         1.1.0  Datatables for large or small d... meteor-platform                        1.2.2  Include a standard set of Meteo... mrt:moment                             2.8.1  Moment.js, a JavaScript date li... twbs:bootstrap                         3.3.4  The most popular front-end fram...

 ## Description